Clinton McKenzie: Olympic results

+He is the father of Christopher Clinton James McKenzie born 1994 and also the father of Alexandra Elizabeth McKenzie born 1990, mother of Rebecca Lizanne Cunningham born 1970.

 Professional career

 Following the publicity of the Olympic Games, McKenzie left amateur boxing to turn professional in October 1976, winning his first fight at the York Hall, Bethnal Green, London, in which McKenzie beat Jimmy King on points over eight rounds.

 McKenzie fought for his first title belt, the vacant British light welterweight title, in October 1978 which he won with a ten-round knockout win over Jim Montague in Belfast, Northern Ireland.
 The following year, McKenzie lost the title at the Wembley Conference Centre to Colin Powers on points but later that year defeated Powers at the same venue to regain the title.